Dimerin1/lawn-peak-api/plan.md

 - Customer charging works with proper timestamps
 - Quote data is automatically stored in Google Sheets
 - Multi-step form properly collects and stores all customer information
+- Clear indication of customers with payment methods in Admin Dashboard
+- Proper price display and formatting in Admin Dashboard
+- Added ability to delete all customers at once

 ### Next Steps
 1. Test payment flow with live keys in production